 We have been a party to an employment agreement with Craig Shore since November 28, 2010.
-On May 5, 2014, we entered into an amended and restated employment agreement with Mr. Shore, which was amended on January 5, 2015, July 25, 2016, and on March 25, 2019.
-The employment agreement, as amended, had an initial term that originally was to end on December 31, 2020, and was to automatically renew for additional one-year periods on January 1st thereafter unless either party gave the other party written notice of its election not to extend such employment at least six months prior to the next January 1st renewal date.
-As discussed more fully below, we subsequently amended Mr. Shore's employment agreement to remove that certain definitive term of his employment such that his employment agreement shall expire if and when terminated by either party pursuant to the terms thereof.
+On May 5, 2014, we entered into an amended and restated employment agreement with Mr. Shore, which was amended on January 5, 2015, July 25, 2016, March 25, 2019, August 14, 2020, November 4, 2021, January 17, 2022, January 15, 2023 and April 1, 2024 (as amended, the "Shore Employment Agreement").
+The Shore Employment Agreement had an initial term that originally was to end on December 31, 2020, and was to automatically renew for additional one-year periods on January 1st thereafter unless either party gave the other party written notice of its election not to extend such employment at least six months prior to the next January 1st renewal date.
+We subsequently amended the Shore Employment Agreement to remove that certain definitive term of his employment such that his employment agreement shall expire if and when terminated by either party pursuant to the terms thereof.

-Under the terms of the employment agreement, as amended by the third amendment to the amended and restated employment agreement, dated March 25, 2019, Mr. Shore is entitled to an annual base salary of at least \$250,000.
+Under the terms of the Shore Employment Agreement, Mr. Shore is entitled to an annual base salary, which as of January 1, 2024 was increased to NIS 98,608 per month (NIS 1,183,296 and approximately USD 319,000 on an annualized basis).
 Such amount may be reduced only as part of an overall cost reduction program that affects all of our senior executives and does not disproportionately affect Mr. Shore, so long as such reduction does not reduce the base salary to a rate that is less than 90% of the amount set forth above (or 90% of the amount to which it has been increased).
 The base salary will be reviewed annually by our chief executive officer for increase (but not decrease, except as permitted as part of an overall cost reduction program) as part of our annual compensation review.
 Mr. Shore is also eligible to receive an annual bonus in an amount equal to 60% of his then-annual salary upon the achievement of reasonable target objectives and performance goals, to be determined by the board of directors in consultation with Mr. Shore.
 Mr. Shore is eligible to receive the percentage of his annual bonus corresponding to the percentage of his achievement of such target objectives and performance goals.
 The annual bonus will be reviewed annually by our chief executive officer for increase in the amount of the percentage of his then-base salary (but not decrease), as well as the criteria and the goals, as part of our annual compensation review.
 In addition, Mr. Shore is eligible to receive such additional bonus or incentive compensation as the board may establish from time to time in its sole discretion.
 Mr. Shore will also be considered for grants of equity awards each year as part of the board's annual compensation review, which will be made at the sole discretion of the board of directors.
 Each grant will, with respect to any awards that are options, have an exercise price equal to the fair market value of our common stock as of the date of grant, and will be subject to a three-year vesting period subject to Mr. Shore's continued service with us, with one-third of each additional grant vesting equally on the first, second, and third anniversary of the date of grant for such awards.